-Connor Fahey, Dean of Student Life, graduated from the University at Buffalo with a BA in psychology and a BA in sociology.
+Connor Fahey, Dean of Dorm Parents, graduated from the University at Buffalo with a BA in psychology and a BA in sociology.
 He began his career working with adolescents in 2001 at a wilderness therapy program for boys 13-17 years old in northern New Hampshire.
 Living with, teaching, mentoring, and counseling these boys on a daily basis for 10 years gave him a new sense of what it means to be part of a community.
 Being part of a community isn’t just about living somewhere, it’s about connecting with others, genuinely caring, and making an impact.
 When this chapter in his life ended, Connor moved to Burlington Vermont to work in a residential treatment center with children age 5-14 who had suffered from severe trauma.
 It was during this time that he graduated from Southern New Hampshire University with a MS in community mental health counseling.

 Missing the community he’d been a part of while living where he worked and wanting to get back to working with teenagers, Connor began exploring new opportunities.
 In 2014, Connor joined the Oli family and loves living in a community that takes pride in helping youth grow as individuals and accepts everyone for who they are.
 He enjoys the outdoors, writing poetry, listening to music, playing sports, and spending time with his dog, Bailey.